 - One of the best ways of finding new places that are cool?
 Celebrities.
 See the earlier description of England via James Bond, but we also dug into Austria thanks to Arnold Schwarzenegger, Argentina due to Lionel Messi and Portugal from Cristiano Ronaldo.

 - Then there’s Postcrossing, about which I cannot say enough good things.
 This project, which Chris spearheads, led to Ashar developing an ongoing, long-term pen-friendship with a girl in Taiwan named Christina, with whom he regularly exchanges cards, letters and gifts.

 - New this year, we subscribed to Universal Yums, which lets us sample snacks from a different country each month as well as telling us some cool trivia that almost always encourages further research.

-- One kind of traditional “schoolish” thing Ashar has wanted to do with her countries is create fact notebooks,
+- One kind of traditional “schoolish” thing Ashar has wanted to do with his countries is create fact notebooks,

 for which we’ve used some great printables from NotebookingPages.
-Detailing the languages, currencies, weather, landmarks and that sort of thing really appeals to Ashar and she’s amassed quite a collection.
+Detailing the languages, currencies, weather, landmarks and that sort of thing really appeals to Ashar and he’s amassed quite a collection.

 Government/Political Science 1 – 1 credit

 Course description: Detailed study of the American state and federal governmental system and election

 Course description: Continued study of the presidential election and the American government